Caster123/projectrepo/README.md

-This is for Week 2 Assignment from student Wen Xia.
+This is for Week 2 Assignment from student WX.